s-tajima/blog.s-tajima.work/content/post/2018/smart-contract-write-up_en/index.md

 ![image](/post/2018/smart-contract-write-up_en/64ba92.png)

-I was wondering why human readable code is there.
+I was wondering why a human-readable code is there.
 In the Ethereum blockchain, contracts should be written as bytecode,
 I thought it was strange that source code could be shown in this way.